-The data selected for the visualisation analysis above is the Income account which is indicated by the green tick (circled) next to Income and there are currently no other accounts selected.
+In Financial Statement View, the data selected for the visualisation analysis above is the Income account which is indicated by the green tick (circled) next to Income and there are currently no other accounts selected.

-Each visualisation tool is a different view of the same data.
+Each visualisations tool is a different view of the same data.
 In this case, it is the Income account.
 Each of these visualisations is considered in the following sections.